-Current City Roles on Health and Human Services
+Current City Roles in Health and Human Services

 The City is not a direct provider of health and human services, but some of the City's policies, services, and programs may intersect with health and human services issues.
 Where there are overlaps, there are opportunities to support community health and human services.
-This section describes City departments and programs that intersect with health and human services.
+This section describes City departments and programs that intersect with health and human services at this time.